GT4SD/he-compliant-approximation/docs/source/pipeline/approximation_pipeline.rst

 Approximation Pipeline
 ======================

+This module implements the approximation pipeline, which is responsible for managing and executing the steps involved in approximating a neural network model.
+The pipeline includes functionalities for:

+* training
+* validating
+* testing

+the model across different approximation steps, **handling checkpoints**, and **managing callbacks** such as early stopping conditions.

-.. automodule:: src.hela.approximation.pipeline.approximation_pipeline
+.. autoclass:: src.hela.approximation.pipeline.approximation_pipeline.ApproximationPipeline
    :members:
    :undoc-members:
    :show-inheritance:
    :special-members: __init__

-This module implements the approximation pipeline, which is responsible for managing and executing the steps involved in approximating a neural network model.
-The pipeline includes functionalities for training, validating, and testing the model across different approximation steps, handling checkpoints, and managing early stopping conditions.

 Usage
 -----